-Many avid sports fans often wonder how to bet on sports online legally, particularly because, as of 2021, sports betting only became legal a few years ago.
+Many avid sports fans often wonder how to legally bet on sports online, particularly because online sports betting has only been around for a few years.
+Our guide shares the best methods on how to bet on sports online.

 Just a few years ago, the US Supreme Court struck down the Professional and Amateur Sports Protection Act (PASPA).
 The historic decision paved the way for states to legalize sports betting on an individual basis.

 In just three years, the burgeoning US sports betting scene has developed into a competitive market, and it’s only getting stronger.

 Sports betting isn’t legal everywhere in the US, but many jurisdictions authorized and launched completely legal sportsbooks.
 It’s easier to place a legal bet in the US right now than ever before.

 How To Bet On Sports Online Legally

 To bet online legally, you first need to find a legal and regulated operator.
-Fortunately, many states have legalized sports betting and have online sportsbooks live, accepting wagers.
-Sportsbook technology is so streamlined that using them is about as simple as using any other app you access on a day-to-day basis.
+Fortunately, many states have legalized sports betting, so online sportsbooks are live and accepting wagers.
+Sportsbook technology is so streamlined that using it is about as simple as using any other app you access on a day-to-day basis.

 The bets you’ll find vary somewhat by state because certain jurisdictions prohibit specific types of bets.
 Illinois, for example, does not allow betting on elections, awards shows, any college match that includes an Illinois school, or minor league sporting events.
 Still, most sportsbooks offer a wide array of bets on professional sports, college matches, and international events.